 (3) A competent court may, upon application by the lessor or tenant, make such modification to the terms of the residential tenancy agreement as may be necessary for, or appropriate to, its continuance.

-[Section 76C inserted by No. 60 of 2011 s.
+[Section 76C inserted: No. 60 of 2011 s.
 74.]

 76. Compensation to lessor for holding over